Parks-Laboratory/locuszoom/README.md

    $ sudo su
    $ ---password
    $ cd /mnt/data/locuszoom/examples
+(2) conduct shell to setup path for tabix for LD calculation ./export.sh

-(2)  upload gwas file to this folder this text file must have two columns,   MarkerName and P-value (column name should be exactly these two) (3) edit python file to perform locuszoom to calculate LD, using mouse_vcf.py to do it change   --refsnp  to your snp  and change --flank   to 200kb or 500kb as needed (4)  conduct  ./mouse_vcf.py to draw plots
+(3) upload gwas file to this folder this text file must have two columns,   MarkerName and P-value (column name should be exactly these two) (4) edit python file to perform locuszoom to calculate LD, using mouse_vcf.py to do it

+   change   --refsnp  to your snp  and change --flank   to 200kb or 500kb as needed

+(5)  conduct  ./mouse_vcf.py to draw plots

+   ./mouse_vcf.py